stormxio/stormx-token/README.md

 ## Technical Executions
 Quantstamp developed the contracts according to the requirements using Solidity and Javascript for testing.
 This section outlines the technical solution.

-### StormXGSNRecipient
+### StormXGSNRecipient.sol

-This contract is an ownable contract for supporting GSN relayed calls and charging users for accepted GSN calls.
+This contract is an ownable contract that supports GSN relayed calls and charges users for accepted GSN calls.
 Both ``StormXToken`` and ``Swap`` inherit from this contract.
-For every accepted GSN relayed call, the user will be charged for a specified amount of StormXTokens, i.e.``chargeFee``, and the charged tokens will be transferred to the specified address ``stormXReserve``.
-If the user does not have enough unlocked token balance, the GSN relayed call will be rejected and the user will not be charged at all.
+For every accepted GSN relayed call, the user will be charged a specified amount of STMX (`StormXToken.sol`), a so-called ``chargeFee``, and the charged tokens will be transferred to the specified address ``stormXReserve``.
+If the user does not have enough unlocked STMX tokens, and the transaction will not result in having such a balance by swapping more STORM for STMX, the GSN relayed call will be rejected and the user will not be charged at all.

 The function ``acceptRelayedCall()`` implemented in ``StormXGSNRecipient.sol`` decides whether to accept a relayed call from GSN or not.
-As per current implementation, if the user has no less than specified charge fee ``chargeFee``, the relayed call will be accepted and the user will be charged the specified fee.
+If the user has at least the specified charge fee ``chargeFee`` of STMX, or if the user is converting additional STORM tokens to STMX that will result in sufficiently large balance, the relayed call will be accepted and the user will be charged the specified fee.

 Only the contract owner can call the methods ``setChargeFee(uint256 newFee)`` and ``setStormXReserve(address newReserve)`` to set ``chargeFee`` and ``stormXReserve`` respectively.
 If ``chargeFee`` and ``stormXReserve`` are set successfully, events ``ChargeFeeSet(uint256 newFee)`` and ``StormXReserveSet(address newAddress)`` will be emitted respectively.

-#### Charging
+#### Charging Details

-For any contract inheriting from this contract, it will try to charge users for every GSN relayed call.
+For any contract inheriting from this contract (both `StormXToken.sol` and `Swap.sol`), the contract will try to charge users for every GSN relayed call.

-1. This contract accepts the GSN relayed call if the user has enough unlocked token balance and will charge user before the called function is executed.
+1. This contract accepts the GSN relayed call if the user has enough unlocked token balance, and will charge user before the called function is executed.

-2. If the user does not have enough unlocked token balance and is calling the function ``convert(uint256 amount)``, this contract accepts the GSN relayed call only if they will have enough unlocked new token balance after ``convert(uint256 amount)`` is executed, i.e. ``amount + StormXToken.unlockedBalanceOf(user) >= chargeFee``.
-After `convert()` is executed successfully, the user will be charged for the fee.
+2. If the user does not have enough unlocked token balance and is calling the function ``convert(uint256 amount)``, this contract accepts the GSN relayed call only if they will have enough unlocked new token balance after ``convert(uint256 amount)`` is executed, i.e., ``amount + StormXToken.unlockedBalanceOf(user) >= chargeFee``.
+After `convert()` is executed successfully, the user will be charged the fee.

-3. If neither of the previous is satisfied, rejects the relayed call.
+3. If neither of the previous is satisfied, the contract rejects the relayed call.

 #### Gas Station Network (GSN) Support

-The existing token smart contract is only able to receive transactions directly.
-The new token smart contract and the swap contract is GSN-capable and can receive transactions from GSN, as well as they will be callable directly by users.
-Each accepted meta transaction via GSN will charge the user a certain amount of StormX tokens (see requirement R2-2), with the default value being 10 StormX tokens.
+The existing token smart contract (STORM) is only able to receive transactions directly.
+The new token smart contract (STMX) and the swap contract is GSN-capable and can receive transactions from GSN (they are also callable directly by the users).
+Each accepted meta transaction via GSN charges the user a certain amount of STMX tokens (see requirement R2-2), with the default value being 10 STMX tokens.
 A setter for this value is provided so that StormX can change it at any point.

-In the future, for any contract that needs to support GSN and charge users in the new StormXToken, it can simply inherit from ``StormXGSNRecipient``.
-However, for these recipients to successfully charge users, users' approvals are required before charging.
+In the future, for any contract that needs to support GSN and charge users STMX, such a contract can simply inherit from ``StormXGSNRecipient``.
+However, for such new recipients to successfully charge users, users' approvals will be required before charging.

-#### Centralization of power
+#### Centralization of Power
 The contract `StormXGSNRecipient.sol` uses ownable pattern and has a state variable `owner` to designate the address with special privileges.
 In this contract, owner and only owner has the privileged access to set `chargeFee` and `stormXReserve` arbitrarily.

 Note: `StormXToken.sol` and `Swap.sol` both inherit from this contract and are using ownable pattern.
 Some functions are only available to the contract owner, and users should be aware of those owner-only functions stated in sections `StormXToken` and `Swap`.

-#### Transaction order dependencies
+#### Transaction Order Dependencies
 There exist transaction order dependencies between ``setChargeFee()`` and functions that read ``chargeFee``.
-One possible case that users should be aware of is that ``chargeFee`` is increased after it is read and before the meta transaction is executed.
-In this case, the meta transaction may fail if the user does not have enough unlocked token balance against the new ``chargeFee``.
+One possible case that users should be aware of is that ``chargeFee`` can be increased after it is read and before the meta transaction is executed.
+In such a case, the meta transaction will be charged the updated ``chargeFee``.
+The transaction will fail if the user does not have enough unlocked token balance against the new ``chargeFee``.

-### StormXToken
+### StormXToken.sol

-StormXToken is the new token contract implemented for StormX.
-It supports standard ERC20 interface, transferring in batch, staking feature and GSN relayed calls.
+`StormXToken.sol` is the new token contract implemented for StormX's STMX token.
+It supports the standard ERC20 interface, transferring in batches, staking, and GSN relayed calls.

 #### Standard ERC20 interface

 StormXToken is in compliance with ERC20 as described in ​eip-20.md​.
 This token contract is ownable and mintable.

 #### Allowance Double-Spend Exploit
-Allowance double-spend exploit is mitigated in this contract with functions `increaseAllowance()` and `decreaseAllowance()`.
+Allowance double-spend exploit is mitigated by functions `increaseAllowance()` and `decreaseAllowance()`.

-However, community agreement on an ERC standard that would protect against this exploit is still pending.
+However, a community agreement on an ERC standard that would protect against this exploit is still pending.
 Users should be aware of this exploit when interacting with this contract.

 #### Mint
-The function ``mint()`` is overriden in this contract to prevent contract owner from minting tokens arbitrarily.
+Function ``mint()`` is overriden in this contract to prevent contract owner from minting tokens arbitrarily.
-There is only one valid minter which should be set by the function ``StormXToken.initialize(address swap) public onlyOwner``.
+There is only one valid minter set by the function ``StormXToken.initialize(address swap) public onlyOwner``, and it is intended to be the `Swap.sol` contract.
-This function ``StormXToken.initialize()`` can only be called once and is only available to contract owner.
-After this function is invoked, ``swap`` will be the only address that can call function ``mint()``.
+Function ``StormXToken.initialize()`` can only be called once and is only available to the contract owner.
+After this function is invoked, ``swap`` will forever be the only address that can call function ``mint()``.

 Note: to support token migration, ``StormXToken.initialize()`` must be called before any ``Swap.convert()`` function call is executed.

-#### Transferring in batch
+#### Transferring in Batches

-Anyone can call the method ``transfers()`` to perform multiple transferring in a single function call when transfers is allowed.
+Anyone can call the method ``transfers()`` to perform multiple transfers in a single function call (only when calls to `transfers()` are allowed).
+The contract owner can enable/disable the method ``transfers()`` by invoking method ``enableTransfers(bool enable)``.
+It enables method ``transfers()``for batch transfers if ``enable=true``, and disables ``transfers() `` otherwise.
+The event ``TransfersEnabled(bool newStatus)`` is emitted.

+The function signature is shown below.
+It accepts an array of recipients and an array of tokens amounts that should be transferred to them.

 ```
 function transfers(